OPENER-next/OpenStop/docs/QUESTION_CATALOG.md

 Possible types are: `Node`, `OpenWay`, `ClosedWay` and `Relation`

-In contrast to the standard OSM element types, way is split into two sub-types to distinguish between area/boundary and path/segment elements.
+In contrast to the standard OSM element types, way is split into two subtypes to distinguish between area/boundary and path/segment elements.

 ### `child` condition